 But if you don’t know a dovetail from a miter or one end of a claw hammer from a spirit level, building a camper interior is a tall ask.

 That’s where furniture conversion kits providing modular interiors come into their own.

-There’s several types of kit on the market and many companies with products and services available.
+There are several types of kits on the market, and many companies offer products and services.

 Some companies provide complete conversion kits, often designed for specific vehicle models.

-Others offer pre configured modules you can mix ’n’ match, a bit like Ikea wardrobe systems.
+Others offer pre-configured modules you can mix ’n’ match, similar to Ikea wardrobe systems.

 Few, if any, offer a bathroom module and water tanks aren’t usually underslung either.

-If you’re considering going down this route with your build, have a list of question to ask the companies before making the final decision.
+If you’re considering going down this route with your build, have a list of questions to ask the companies before making the final decision.

 We suggest you read our complete guide to converting a camper first.

 Even if outsourcing the job, this will help you ask the right questions before handing over any hard-earned cash.